fjgarlin/drupal-and-cypressio/README.md

 ## Run the examples

 The provided scripts will run all the necessary commands to build the code used on the slides.
-It assumes that some tools like `php`, `npm`, `drush`... are installed.
+It assumes that some tools like `php`, `npm`, `composer`... are installed.

 Some scripts require sudo just to delete the generated folders as Drupal marks them as read-only after install.